stormpath/stormpath-documentation/source/configuration.rst

   .. only:: ruby

-    You can also change the base url for your enterprise product if needed:
+    You can also change the base URL for your enterprise product if needed:

     .. literalinclude:: code/ruby/configuration/initialize_client/base_url.rb
       :language: ruby